chen-gloria/chen-gloria/README.md

 My goal is to build great pieces of software.

-I have experience in Laravel, Symfony, Vue.
+I code in Laravel, Symfony, Vue.
 I like playing with Raspberrypi.
 Plus, I'm interested in C++, Docker, AI, aerospace and medical engineering.

 Happy to have a chat.